 A NeXus container file may contain hundreds of fields.
-Often, all that is needed for data reduction or analysis are 20-30 fields or less.
-These necessary fields are dependent on the experimental technique.
-NeXus provides a way to describe these necessary fields as a NeXus application definition.
+Often, all that is needed for data reduction or analysis are a small fraction of these - perhaps fewer than 20 fields.
+These necessary fields are dependent on the experimental technique and NeXus provides a way to describe a set of necessary fields as a NeXus application definition.
 Files can be validated against such an application definition by checking for the presence of the required fields.
-This is the way how NeXus expresses file standards.
+This is the way in which NeXus expresses file standards.